sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 ]
 ```

-## How to Establish the TF Environment Variables:
+## How to Set the TF Environment Variables

-You can use the following commands, or alter them as needed to establish the environment variables with your `Tenant ID` and `Subscription`:
+You can use the following commands, or alter them as needed to set the environment variables with your `Tenant ID` and `Subscription`:

 ```bash
 # the following commands should work and should establish `TF_VAR_subscription_id` and `TF_VAR_tenant_id`